celestiaorg/docs/nodes/docker-images.md

 ## Celestia-Node Setup With Docker

-This guide provides instructions on how to setup Celestia-node using Docker.
+This guide provides instructions on how to set up Celestia-Node using Docker.

 ### Celestia-Node Quick start